maurges/every-rust-gui-library/notes.md

 graphics in another language, and you call rust functions from it.
 I guess the only difference is that I have qt toolchain already, and that I knew it would take me an hour max.
 Also I never said I wasn't a hypocrite.
-But I remember being very interested in flutter myself, kind of liking it's approach when it came out.
+But I remember being very interested in flutter myself, kind of liking its approach when it came out.
 It's only recently that people discovered that it's very easy to make slow apps with it.
 Maybe I'll go back to it later, when/if I'm more interested to try flutter